AzizFaraj/ICS344Project/Phase1/Phase1.md

 The script (ssh_brute_force.py) file is provided in the repository.

-The victim machine is compromised now by executing the script.
+The victim machine is also compromised now by executing the script.